padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/error_handling_and_logging.md

 | **7.4.3**  | 2          | 431 | Verify that a "last resort" error handler is defined which will catch all unhandled exceptions. | Valid |

 ### Analysis
 * **7.4.1** to **7.4.3** : Error handling is important in any application to provide a smooth user experience and maintain system stability.
-While a simple e-commerce application may not require elaborate error handling mechanisms, having basic error messages, exception handling, and a "last resort" error handler can prevent crashes and improve user satisfaction.
+While a simple e-commerce application may not require elaborate error handling mechanisms, having basic error messages, exception handling, and a "last resort" error handler can prevent crashes and improve the general user satisfaction.